 The frequency of inspections within a business will vary between one to three years depending on the types of risks typically found in the community.

 Why are fees charged for a fire code inspection?

 The City of Folsom does not have sufficient resources to fund a comprehensive code enforcement program.
 With current public demand for resources and staffing, The Folsom Fire Department cannot routinely inspect all buildings in the City.
 The frequency of these inspections is one of the factors used by the insurance industry to determine insurance rates.
 The purpose of establishing fees for fire safety inspections is to partially recover the cost of service delivery.
-The fees implemented October 1, 2008 will offset costs but do not fully fund the fire safety inspection program.

 How much is the inspection and permit fee?